Maditor/TypoCOM/THIRD-PARTY-LICENSES.md

 # Third-Party Licenses

-TypoCore incorporates modified and adapted source code from the following third-party projects, used and redistributed under the terms of the MIT License below.
+TypoCOM incorporates modified and adapted source code from the following third-party projects, used and redistributed under the terms of the MIT License below.

 ## TyperTool

-TypoCore's TypeBox engine (text-layer creation, style application, font handling) is adapted from **TyperTool**.
+TypoCOM's TypeBox engine (text-layer creation, style application, font handling) is adapted from **TyperTool**.

 ## TypeR

-TypoCore's Align (automatic speech-bubble detection) and Multiple Bubble (batch paste into multiple selections) features are adapted from **TypeR** by [ScanR](https://github.com/ScanR), a fork of TyperTool (`Swirt/typertools-src`).
+TypoCOM's Align (automatic speech-bubble detection) and Multiple Bubble (batch paste into multiple selections) features are adapted from **TypeR** by [ScanR](https://github.com/ScanR), a fork of TyperTool (`Swirt/typertools-src`).
 TypeR redistributes TyperTool's original code and